 In order for the definitions and proofs in this post to make sense and be meaningful, we need to make a few assumptions.

-¶The Anatomy of a Lock Algorithm
+¶The Anatomy of a Locking Algorithm

 - Waiting section: A part of the lock() method that may contain an unbounded number of instructions.
 Usually, this section comes after the doorway and is simply a spin-wait to wait for some condition to be fulfilled (such that the thread can actually enter the critical section, i.e. acquire the lock).